GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/05.301-400/01.301-310/07.The-Time-Is-Near/docs.md

 title: 307.
 The Time Is Near
 metadata:
     description:
-    keywords: Church Hymnal, The Time Is Near, The time is near when Zion&#039;s sons,
+    keywords: Church Hymnal, The Time Is Near, The time is near when Zion's sons,
     author: Brian Onang'o
 ---